 Assisted living and personal care are two of the most common options for senior living in Atlanta, Georgia.
 But what’s the difference between the two?
 And how can families know which one is right for their loved ones?

-Both assisted living and personal care homes can provide a secure and comfortable home for older adults.
+Both assisted living and personal care homes can provide a comfortable home for older adults.
 The key is to find the option that best meets an individual’s needs.

 Dunwoody Place is here to help those who are unsure where to start.
 Let’s get started by defining assisted living in Atlanta, GA.